 The thought of what to do to keep connected was overwhelming to him.
 He had two database programs and no list or system to tack anything.
 Here are some of the thoughts I shared with him that could be easily added to any business without the use of fancy software, or long hours:

 - Get your list together, start somewhere, even if it’s just the last five transactions you did, and then build from there.
 The only way to get results is to get started.

 - Send note cards immediately after closing thanking the client again for allowing you to help.
 Make the note personal, mention something they said or what took place so they feel you connected with them.

 - Send regular PERSONAL notes to them with articles or recipes that may be of interest.
-While there are ways many great online resources that will allow you to point click and send a post card or a note card, there is nothing in my opinion that says “I’m thinking of you”, than something hand written.
+While there are always many great online resources that will allow you to point, click, and send a postcard or a note card, there is nothing in my opinion that says “I’m thinking of you”, than something handwritten.

 - Send birthday cards.
 Getting your client’s birthday is pretty easy.
 You don’t even have to ask, just get it from the title company who will get their ID at closing.
 Add it to your calendar and hit your favorite card shop to stock up.

 - Send out holiday cards.
 Christmas, yes, but how about Valentine’s Day, Easter, St. Patrick’s Day, Halloween, etc.